tiangexiang/3DGen-Playground/data/README.md

 # WebDataset Preprocessing (Optional)

 > [!NOTE]
-> **Important Note:** Making WebDatasets is only for text-to-3D generation tasks, after the 3DGS data and captions are downloaded.
+> Making WebDatasets is only for text-to-3D generation tasks, after the 3DGS data and captions are downloaded.
 No images will be needed or encoded in the .tar files due to their scale.
 You will need ~900GB additional disk storage for storing the processed .tar files.

 We provide a preprocessing script that converts 3DGS fittings and text captions into WebDataset-formatted .tar files for optimized loading.
 To start processing, update the paths in `make_webdataset.sh` and run: